Timotheus ueber Timo:

 Timo Langer (*1978) is a Director and Editor currently living in Edinburgh, UK.
 He likes film and filmmaking a lot.
-So much so it’s been rumored he says silly things like “…certain films felt like such a partner growing up.”.
-What nonsense.
+So much so it’s been rumoured he says silly things like “…certain films felt like such a partner growing up”.

-The film played at the Telluride Film Festival in 2010 and over 100 other Film Festivals.
-It also won the prestigious Prix Italia award the same year and was nominated for a Scottish BAFTA in 2011.
+The film played in over 100 Film Festivals.
+It also won the prestigious Prix Italia award the same year and was nominated for a Scottish BAFTA.

-Also in 2011, he edited “The Guga Hunters of Ness” for Mike Day.
-The Eye for Film called it “… poetic, haunting, its beautiful imagery making it hard to look away”
+In 2011, he edited “The Guga Hunters of Ness” for Mike Day.
+The Eye for Film called it “… poetic, haunting, its beautiful imagery making it hard to look away”.

-Langer also edited Cousins’s epic “The Story of Film – An Odyssey” (2011), a 15- hour history of cinema.
+Timo then edited Cousins’s epic “The Story of Film – An Odyssey”, a 15- hour history of cinema.

-In 2012 Langer worked with Mark Cousins on “What is this film called Love” where Cousins spends three days in Mexico City and because he does not know what to do with his time he starts talking to Sergei Eisenstein and a conversation develops …”
+In 2012 Timo worked with Mark on “What Is This Film Called Love?“ where Cousins spends three days in Mexico City and as he does not know what to do with his time he starts talking to Sergei Eisenstein.
+A conversation develops and a film is born.